ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Generative latent diffusion language modeling yields anti-infective synthetic peptides (**Cell Biomaterials 2025**)*
+    - Experimental validation of the AMP-Diffusion model.
+Assembly line work.

+- *From AI-driven sequence generation to molecular simulation: a comprehensive framework for antimicrobial peptide discovery (**J Chem Inf Model 2025**)*
+    - Recently there are lots of GAN model for AMP, lol.
+    - But this paper focus on a pipeline instead of its ‘naive’ GAN model.
+The authors designed three MD procedures to screen out AMP candidates, including peptide in water, membrane, and a larger membrane system.
+Why putting peptides in both sides of the membrane?
+    - It’s good to provide both the positive (known AMP) and negative (non-AMP) controls for MD pipeline.
+According to my (limited) experience, it’s quite easy to pass MD2 (distance) while quite difficult to pass MD3 (water permeation).
+I have to say that running 2 us all-atom simulation is not suitable for screening.

+- *Evaluation of LLM-generated peptide as foundation template for discovery of effective encrypted AMPs against clinical superbugs (**Microbiol Spectr 2025**)*
+    - A successive work of AMPGenix (which is still on Research Square)
+    - Using alignment to extract homologs with similar functions is a traditional approach.
+But here using generative template to extract ‘encrypted AMPs’ rather than screening out them raised an attractive concept, even though the generative model played no actual role.
+    - Abundant experiments are mainly for only one peptide, PL-15.

 - *Deep learning reveals antibiotics in the archaeal proteome (**Nat Microbiol 2025** | [code](https://gitlab.com/machine-biology-group-public/apex-pathogen))*
     - APEX 1.1